Union Pacific Big Boy: Operation

 In April 1943, UP borrowed a dynamometer car from AT&SF to evaluate Big Boy performance.
-Several test runs were made on the Evanston Subdivision from Ogden to Evanston (76 miles), and it was found that a Big Boy could consume 11 tons of coal and 12,000 gallons of water an hour operating at full throttle, producing 6,290 drawbar horsepower at 41.4 mph.
+Several test runs were made on the Evanston Subdivision from Ogden to Evanston (76 mi), and it was found that a Big Boy could consume 11 tons of coal and 12000 usgal of water an hour operating at full throttle, producing 6,290 drawbar horsepower at 41.4 mph.
 Designed to haul 3,600 tons up the 1.14% ruling gradient over this subdivision, the tests demonstrated that a Big Boy could handle 4,200 tons, running at an average speed of 18 to 20 mph between those two division points.

 The locomotives were held in high regard by crews, who found them sure-footed and more “user friendly” than other motive power.
 They were capable machines, and their rated hauling tonnage was increased several times over the years (see section on tonnage ratings).

 Postwar increases in the price of coal and labor, along with the advent of efficient, cost-effective diesel-electric power, spelled the end of their operational lives.
 They were among the last steam locomotives withdrawn from service on the Union Pacific.
 The last revenue train hauled by a Big Boy ended its run early in the morning on July 21, 1959.
 Most were stored in operational condition until 1961; four remained in operational condition at Green River, Wyoming, until 1962.
 Their duties were assumed by diesel locomotives and gas turbine-electric locomotives.

 In 2019, Union Pacific completed the restoration of No. 4014 and placed it in excursion service.
 The locomotive was sent on a tour in celebration of the 150th anniversary of the completion of the First transcontinental railroad.

 Tonnage ratings over principal operating territories (1946-1959)

 Most grades on Union Pacific's Overland Route were no steeper than 0.82%.
-So for a majority of the route, Big Boys could handle trains of roughly 6,000 tons in either direction, limited only by the length of sidings and the locomotives' capacity to recharge the train's air brake system.
+So for most of the route, Big Boys could handle trains of roughly 6,000 tons in either direction, limited only by the length of sidings and the locomotives' capacity to recharge the train's air brake system.
 The two exceptions were the 1.14% eastbound gradient between Ogden and Evanston and the 1.55% westbound gradient between Cheyenne and Sherman Hill.
 In 1953, the latter grade was alleviated by the opening of Track 3 via Harriman, whose 0.82% grade theoretically allowed a Big Boy to haul a 6,000-ton train unassisted the entire 993 mi from Council Bluffs, Iowa, to Ogden.